This book provides core theory and case examples around clinical leadership in practice

 Scope and contents

 Judy McKimm is an experienced medical and healthcare professions' educator who has worked internationally in faculty and leadership development, accreditation and licensing and organisational development.
 She was Director of Undergraduate Medicine at Imperial College London until 2004, was a Senior Adviser (Professional Development and Standards) at the Higher Education Academy and Associate Dean at Bedfordshire & Hertfordshire Postgraduate Medical School.
-She currently works at the University of Auckland in an interprofessional education role.
-She is an Honorary Professor at Swansea University, Visiting Professor at the University of Bedfordshire and is a faculty member on the Association for the Study of Medical Education Developing Leaders' programme.
+Judy's current role is Director of Strategic Educational Development and Professor of Medical Education in the College of Medicine, Swansea University.
+She is Visiting Professor at the University of Bedfordshire and is a faculty member on the Association for the Study of Medical Education Developing Leaders' programme.

 Clinical Leadership, Clinical Management, Doctors, Nurses, Clinical Teachers